tristankinsleyscott/Miami-Housing-Analysis/README.md

 # Miami-Housing-Analysis

 This is a dating and mapping analysis project using a [Miami Housing Dataset](https://www.kaggle.com/deepcontractor/miami-housing-dataset).
-The project mainly focuses upon numerous Miami housing attributes and how they correlate to house sales prices
+The project mainly focuses upon numerous Miami housing attributes, including their density levels and how to correlate to one another.

-## Libraries
+## Libraries/Packages

-Libraries used in this project include:
+Libraries and packages used in this project include:
 - [Pandas](https://pandas.pydata.org/)
 - [Geopandas](https://geopandas.org/en/stable/)
 - [Seaborn](https://seaborn.pydata.org/)